Azure/azure-sdk-for-js/blob/README.md

 Download latest released JS bundles from links in the [GitHub release page](https://github.com/Azure/azure-storage-js/releases).
 Or from following links directly:

 * Blob [https://aka.ms/downloadazurestoragejsblob](https://aka.ms/downloadazurestoragejsblob)

+### CORS

+You need to set up CORS rules for your storage account if you need to develop for browsers.
+Go to Azure portal and Azure Storage Explorer, find your storage account, create new CORS rules for blob/queue/file/table service(s).

+For example, you can create following CORS settings for debugging.
+But please customize the settings carefully according to your requirements in production environment.

+* Allowed origins: *
+* Allowed verbs: DELETE,GET,HEAD,MERGE,POST,OPTIONS,PUT
+* Allowed headers: *
+* Exposed headers: *
+* Maximum age (seconds): 86400

 ## SDK Architecture